WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      _"they live by herding reindeer"_

+- hijack

+  1. verb: unlawfully seize (an aircraft, ship, or vehicle) in transit and force it to go to a different destination or use it for one's own purposes.

+     _"three armed men hijacked a white van"_

+     - steal (goods) by seizing them in transit.

+       _"the UN convoys have been tamely allowing gunmen to hijack relief supplies"_

+     - take over (something) and use it for a different purpose.

+       _"the organization had been hijacked by extremists"_

+  2. noun: an incident or act of hijacking.

+     _"an unsuccessful hijack attempt"_

 - hippocampus

   1. noun(ANATOMY): the elongated ridges on the floor of each lateral ventricle of the brain, thought to be the centre of emotion, memory, and the autonomic nervous system.